-Pepi’s health was in jeopardy.
+Pepi’s (shown above at left) health was in jeopardy.

 His prescription medication disappeared at a rest stop somewhere in the U.S. Midwest.
 I was in panic but not so much that I lost control.